marktext/marktext/README.md

 ## Contribution

-Mark Text is in full development, please make sure to read the [Contributing Guide](.github/CONTRIBUTING.md) before making a pull request.
+Mark Text is in full development, please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.
 Want to add some features to Mark Text?
-Refer to [ROADMAP](.github/ROADMAP.md) and open issues.
+Refer to our [roadmap](ROADMAP.md) and open issues.

 ## Contributors

 Thank you to all the people who have already contributed to Mark Text[[contributors](https://github.com/marktext/marktext/graphs/contributors)]

-Special thanks to @[Yasujizr](https://github.com/Yasujizr) who designed the logo of Mark Text.
+Special thanks to @[Yasujizr](https://github.com/Yasujizr) who designed the Mark Text logo.

 <a href="https://github.com/marktext/marktext/graphs/contributors"><img src="https://opencollective.com/marktext/contributors.svg?width=890" /></a>